VirgileDjimgou/VisionBridge-CV/README.md

   regardless of whether the data comes from P/Invoke, REST, or OPC-UA
 * **Bidirectional OPC-UA**: writable nodes (`OnSimpleWriteValue` callbacks), OPC-UA Methods, and how a PLC client can both read detection data and write control commands back to the server
-* **Industrial traceability**: adding inspection IDs, timestamps, and confidence scores to every detection
+* **Industrial traceability**: inspection IDs, timestamps, and confidence scores on every detection
-* **Runtime observability**: health checks, FPS tracking, uptime, inspection counters — the kind of diagnostics you'd expect in any production vision system
+* **Runtime observability**: health checks, FPS tracking, uptime, inspection counters.
+The kind of diagnostics you'd expect in any production vision system.
 * **Multi-signal vision pipeline**: combining dual-range HSV filtering, contour analysis, geometric inference, and QR detection into a single inspection function tuned for a specific product (Volvic bottle)
 * **Result caching at the service layer**: throttling expensive native calls with a short TTL to avoid